-The Lower School offers a child-centred and high quality education, and the Upper School (ages 15-18) curriculum consists of a dynamic syllabus developed by the Headmaster, Graeme Whiting, to meet the needs of older students so that they can enter the world and achieve in line with their true potential.
+The Lower School offers a child-centred and high quality education, and the Upper School (ages 15-18) curriculum consists of a dynamic syllabus developed by the founder, Graeme Whiting, to meet the needs of older students so that they can enter the world and achieve in line with their true potential.

 Both the Upper and Lower School curricula feature a unique lesson structure called ‘main lessons’.
 These thematic lesson blocks allow pupils to explore an unparalleled range of subjects for 3-4 weeks at a time, in an intensive study approach that enables them to attain lasting knowledge.
 Taking place each morning in two-hour sessions, main lessons follow a ‘three-day rhythm’ where new material is presented on the first day, recalled on the second and written up in the students’ own words on the third day, in a book which they beautifully illustrate.
 In this way, pupils are inspired to be inquisitive and to actively participate in class, and so develop their confidence in communicating their thoughts and ideas with others and creating high quality work that they can be proud of both academically and artistically.